librz/blog.realrz.com/README.md

-## blog.realrz.com source code, built with nextjs and react
+## source code for blog.realrz.com, built with nextjs

 ### download the code